Created by Rick Mofina

 One of the more refreshing aspects of this series is that while far too often the media is portrayed as cold-hearted leeches or blow-dried, brain-dead twits preying on tragedy, Mofina offers up an alternative: a true insider's look at journalism, where police and reporters actually get along (at least, sometimes).

 Mofina grew up in Belleville, Ontario and began writing fiction in grade school.
 At age 15, he sold his first short story to a U.S. magazine, and in his teens he hitchhiked to California, and later wrote a novel about the experience.
-He's worked at a horseracing track, deliveried cars to Florida, and attended Carleton University, studying Journalism, English Literature, and American Detective Fiction.
-He became a reporter at The Toronto Star before embarking on a career in journalism that spans three decades and several newsrooms.
-His true-crime reporting has appeared in such publications as The New York Times, Reader's Digest, Marie Claire, The South China Morning Post magazine and The Moscow Times.
+He's worked at a racetrack, delivered cars to Florida, and attended Carleton University, studying Journalism, English Literature, and American Detective Fiction.
+He became a reporter at The Toronto Star before embarking on a career in journalism that spans four decades and several newsrooms.
+His true-crime reporting has appeared in such publications as The New York Times, Reader's Digest, Marie Claire, The South China Morning Post Magazine and The Moscow Times.
 His first published novel, If Angels Fall, was a Best First Novel finalist for an Arthur Ellis Award from the Crime Writers of Canada, and he's since become something of a regular whenever the nominations are passed out.
-In fact, Blood of Others, won the 2003 Arthur Ellis Award for Best Novel.
+In fact, Blood of Others, featuring Tom Reed, won the 2003 Arthur Ellis Award for Best Novel.

 Respectfully submitted by Kevin Burton Smith.